 Galaxy Note 5 Nougat Problems

-The Samsung Galaxy Note 5 Nougat update is finally rolling out and we’re already hearing about some of the issues plaguing those who decided to download the Android 7.0 update onto their device.
+The Samsung Galaxy Note 5 Nougat update is also rolling out in force and we’re also hearing about some of the issues plaguing Samsung’s big screen device.

 Galaxy Note 5 Nougat users are noticing installation problems, weird battery drain and connectivity issues including wonky Bluetooth.

 Others are running into issues with various first and third-party applications including Samsung Pay, random reboots, problems with the LED light and notifications, issues with GPS, missing widgets, and installation issues.

 The Samsung Galaxy Note 5 Nougat release is still pretty limited and we expect complaints to pickup as the update rolls out to more users.